KansaiUser/MLFlow_Practice/Example1/Readme.md

 docker exec -it <name of container>  bash
 ```

+NOTE: An alternative to this, is actually click the terminal in the above jupyter environment.
+With that you will have a terminal inside your container.

 Now you are inside the container so you can go to the folder where a newly created `mlruns` directory is (`example_book`) and do

 ```